Ethnography and history

 The ethnographer might want to tell the historian that her written records disclose very little about local society, even in late imperial China, and that, if one wants to have some basis for imagining how local society might have worked in the past, she really has no choice but to look at the work of ethnographers.

-Still, while Lagerwey’s fine accounts of Daoist ritual in Taiwan occasionally suggest clues to changing ritual practice in modern times, “our primary interest […] is less to give a complete description of actual practice […] than it is to analyze the deep structure of that practice” (Lagerwey 1987: 91)—an influential perspective that tends to lead to the noble yet arcane goal of studying texts as evidence for the ritual structures of medieval times.
+Still, while Lagerwey’s fine accounts of Daoist ritual in Taiwan occasionally suggest clues to changing ritual practice in modern times, “our primary interest […] is less to give a complete description of actual practice […] than it is to analyse the deep structure of that practice” (Taoist ritual in Chinese society and history, p.91)—an influential perspective that tends to lead to the noble yet arcane goal of studying texts as evidence for the ritual structures of medieval times.

-Dean, while yielding to none in his historical erudition, was one of few to further document the 1980s’ ritual revival in detail.
-As he tellingly observes (1993: 18),
+Ken Dean, while yielding to none in his historical erudition, was one of few to further document the 1980s’ ritual revival in detail.
+As he tellingly observes (Taoist ritual and popular cults of southeast China, p.18),

 I do not intend to contrast a sinologist’s dreamlike vision of an ideal traditional China made up of ritually self-contained culturally rich villages in opposition to a modern society deprived of essential cultural resources by the strict imposition of state control.

-Salvage may indeed be a valuable aspect of fieldwork.
+Salvage may indeed be a valuable aspect of fieldwork (see the ever-wise comments of Bruce Jackson).
 But a focus on recreating former glories tends to downplay modern change.
 This is an issue in music (including Chinese music) too; one naturally seeks to document songs or instrumental pieces that are no longer part of the living tradition.
 But dangerously, Chinese musicology still remains prone to the “living fossils” craze that was rife in the 1980s, with fieldwork often seeking to glorify the majesty of early Chinese culture.

 In a sense, it’s a red herring that our fieldwork happens to take place mainly under the conditions of a post-Communist society, and that oral history from earlier living memory now largely concerns the Maoist decades—both periods irredeemably tainted for the classical sinologist, and exceptionally dramatic and rewarding for anyone else.
 If we had been able to do fieldwork in the 8th century, we would also document the present as much as the past.
 Changes since the 1940s may be unprecedented, but thick description for this period is our only detailed evidence about how ritual is, and was, performed.
 So we should neither dismiss the present by seeking “living fossils” nor romanticize it by ignoring change.
 In the current Chinese myth, ancient “heritage” and modern “development” are both good—it’s everything in between that gets neglected.